It is common knowledge that an engaged workforce directly correlates with a company’s success.

 - Feedback.
 Each employee (and leaver) has different motivations.
 Ask for feedback either face to face or through employee surveys.

-If you are interested in more tips and advise on engaging your employees, listen to our EVP livestream with expert Sharon Kennedy here.
+If you are interested in more tips and advise on engaging your employees, watch our EVP webinar with expert Sharon Kennedy here.